aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 **Time:** 25 minutes. **Who:** the assistant coach and everyone who is not pitching or catching, usually six to eight players. **Setup:** a bucket of balls, a base for first, and a cone at home.

 This station is written to be handed to another adult.
-No prior explanation from the head coach needed.
+No prior explanation from the head coach needed, and it needs no pitcher, since every pitcher is at the other station.

 ### 0:00-0:07 Ground balls